Dicky-MF/EFI-Toshiba-L840-OC/README.md

 9. Ethernet (AR8151 v2.0 Gigabit Ethernet)

 NB : Please use one of my patch on release page for updated version.

+All credit back to : CorpNewt, Vi9696, MaLd0n, Pavo, and all of hackintosher.